-Leader: For those in dysfunctional families.
+Leader: For all those for whom home is not a safe place.
 Lord, hear us.
-All: Lord, hear our prayer.

-Leader: That we may offer the sterile and empty aspects of our life to the transforming fullness of God's love.
-Lord, hear us.
+Leader: That we may nurture the love and goodness of God in all aspects of our lives.

 Passion Chorale O Jesus, we adore you, upon the cross our King!

 We humbly bow before you and of your vict'ry sing!
 Your cross is our salvation, our hope from day to day, Our peace and consolation when life shall fade away.

+Processional chant: Ubi Caritas

+Processional chant alternative:

+O Jesus crucified, for us you suffered, for us you died on the cross.

-Processional chant: Ubi Caritas St Michael's Uniting Church Russell Street garden 9.
-Jesus is crucified Luke 23:33-34 Leader: We adore you, O Christ, and we praise you All: Because by your holy cross you have redeemed the world Scripture: When they came to the place that is called The Skull, they crucified Jesus there with the criminals, one on his right and one on his left.
+St Michael's Uniting Church

+Russell Street garden

+9. Jesus is crucified Luke 23:33-35

+Scripture: When they came to the place that is called The Skull, they crucified Jesus there with the criminals, one on his right and one on his left.
 Then Jesus said, 'Father, forgive them; for they do not know what they are doing.'
 And they cast lots to divide his clothing.

-Reflection: Soldier nursemaids

-have prepared the Son for his restless bed, undressed him roughly, washed him in his blood, and gambled for the remnants

-of his clothes.

-Crucifixion's not a silent job.

-The screaming of the iron

-drilling into wood,

-the chorus of his cracking bones,

-and the mad music of his muscles tearing

-play a cruel lullaby

-He hangs stripped.

-He whose own words and touch once stripped sores from skin, tore film from blind eyes and shame from bleeding women, is now exposed and naked to ahuse

-Nailed hands can no longer touch, but a swollen, bloodied tongue can still mouth a painful prayer, in his own helplessness begging his Father to forgive his enemies.

-Silence
+And the people stood by watching, but the leaders scoffed at him. saving, "He saved others; let him save himself if he is the Messiah of God, his chosen one!"

+Leader Let us reflect in silence.

-Leader: Let us pray
+I eader: Let us prav

-All: Compassionate God,
+ΔΙΙ: Compassionate God.

-you loved the world so much
+vou loved the world so much

 that you gave us your Son to live and die

 for our eternal life.

-Give us the strength to ask for your forgiveness for those whom we find it painful to forgive, and to praise you for all that you love in those we struggle to love.
+Give us the strength to ask for your forgiveness forthose whom we find it painful to forgive. and to praise you for all that you love in those we struggle to love.

-Leader: And so in Jesus' name we pray:
+I eader: And so in Jesus' name we pray:

 For those in this city who will die today.
 Lord, hear us.

-All: Lord, hear our prayer.
+AII: Lord, hear our prayer.

-Leader: For the abolition of the death penalty throughout the world.
-Lord, hear us.
-All: Lord, hear our prayer.
+l eader For the abolition of the death penalty throughout the world, Lord, hear us.

+AII: Lord, hear our prayer.

-Leader: For all those who have been stripped of human dignity.
-Lord, hear us.
-All: Lord, hear our prayer.
+For all those who have been stripped of human dignity.
+Lord, hear us. l eader

+AII: Lord, hear our prayer.

 Leader: That our own suffering may not make us self-centred and deaf to the pain of others.
-Lord, hear us.

 Hymn: Were you there when they crucified my Lord?

 Were you there when they crucified my Lord?

 Oh!
 Sometimes it causes me to tremble, tremble, tremble.

 Were you there when they crucified my Lord?

 Procession in silence accompanied by drum beat.

+Scots Church

+Collins St

-Scots Church Collins St 10.
-Jesus and the good thief Luke 23:38-43 Leader: We adore you, O Christ, and we praise you AII: Because by your holy cross you have redeemed the world Scripture: There was also an inscription over him.
-'This is the King of the Jews.'
-One of the criminals who were hanged there kept deriding him and saying, 'Are you not the Messiah?
+10. Jesus and the repentant thief Luke 23:38-43

+Scripture: One of the criminals who were hanged there kept deriding him and saying,

+'Are you not the Messiah?
 Save yourself and us!'
 But the other rebuked him, saying, 'Do you not fear God, since you are under the same sentence of condemnation?
 And we indeed have been condemned justly, for we are getting what we deserve for our deeds, but this man has done nothing wrong.'
 Then he said, 'Jesus, remember me when you come into your kingdom.'
-He replied, 'Truly I tell you, today you will be with me in Paradise.'
-Reflection: As he lived...
+He replied.
+'Truly I tell you. today you will be with me in

+Paradise.'